 All this study guided product selections.
 Our finalists include five electric sharpeners (three high-end, plus two budget) and four manual sharpeners (two with triangulated rods, plus two slotted style).
 To allow for fair comparison, we tried to keep each group at a similar price point.
 We believe this well-rounded ensemble provided ample opportunity to assess the pros and cons, and offers consumers a wide range of costs to pick from.

-The nine best knife sharpeners
+Compare the best knife sharpeners

 |Product||Price||Type||Effectiveness Score||Control Score||Versatility Score||Build Quality|